 This budget forecasts expenditures for bank fees in relation to a bank account held by the Energy Community.
 In the course of its regular business the Energy Community reimburses travel costs to participants at conferences and meetings organised by its Institutions.
-They mainly come from non-EU countries, to which bank transfers are subject to relatively high fee rates, making those fees the main cost driver of this budget position.
+They mainly come from non-EU countries to which bank transfers are subject to relatively high fee rates, making those fees the main cost driver of this budget position.

-The utilisation of the final budget of EUR 20,800.00 in 2019 (in 2018: EUR 21,900.00) was caused by a steadily increasing number of financial transaction outside the EU area (refunding, suppliers of services and technical assistance).
+The utilisation of the final budget of EUR 28,300.00 in 2022 was at 99.99% (in 2021: EUR 22,500.00, utilisation at 34.65%) and was caused by a steadily increasing number of financial transactions outside the EU area (refunding, suppliers of services and technical assistance).